erayd/libec/README.md

 </a>

 #libec
-Libec is a simple PKI library leveraging [libsodium](https://github.com/jedisct1/libsodium).
+Libec is a simple PKI library leveraging the crypto routines available in [libsodium](https://github.com/jedisct1/libsodium).
-Documentation is available [here](http://libec.erayd.net/), and ebook / PDF files are  [here](http://download.libec.erayd.net/).
+Documentation is available [here](http://libec.erayd.net/), and ebook / PDF files are  [here](http://manual.libec.erayd.net/).

 ##Support
 For development support, questions etc. please use the [mailing list](https://groups.google.com/a/erayd.net/forum/#!forum/libec).